Poetry: index of first lines

 - This morning the council dumped big bins

-- There must be something wrong with me
+- I'm sure there must be something wrong with me

 - My home this christmas